The ways of the Quad

 At the core of the quadcopter movements is the rotational speed of the motors.
 The motion is governed by the lift forces produced by the rotating propeller blades whereas the translational and rotational motions are achieved by means of difference in the counter rotating blades.
 Adjusting the relative speeds of the motors, thus adjusting the produced lift of each motor in the right way, we are able to rotate the quad around any of the aforementioned axis (pitch, roll, yaw).

 If I blowed your mind, relax.
 Imagine you are lying down, playing with a child.
-One common game is "the airplane" where you lift the kid up in the air with your feet and hands in order to balance it in the air.
+One common game is “the airplane” where you lift the kid up in the air with your feet and hands in order to balance it in the air.
 In that game, to keep the little devil still, you have to remain still.
-If the kid moves or you want to move it, you have to use different amount of forces on the different extremities to keep it in the air.
+If the kid moves or you want to move it, you have to use different amount of force on the different extremities to keep it in the air.
 It is the same principle.

 Now leave the kid down because there is no reason to try the next motions with it.
 Let’s say we want to move our copter forward.
 To do that we need the two motors on the back to move faster than the two motors on the front.
 That translates to the back producing more lift than the front thus making the quadcopter tilt forward.